superhero1/ffritz/README.md

 storage is also stored here persistenty (key.enc), but it is encrypted.

-ffstore.dat is basically a tar image of everything below /var/tmp/ffnvram.
+ffstore.dat is basically a tar image of everything below /tmp/ffnvram.
 By default this is

-- the password database (shadow file)
+- the password database (/etc/shadow file)
 - dropbear data (dropbear directory)
 - the roots .ssh directory (root_ssh directory), which also contains a subfolder with the data for OpenVPN (root_ssh/openvpn).

-If no ffstore.dat or key.enc is present, or can't be loaded for some reason, an attempt is made to get the data from the /nvram partition of the SPI flash (as it was done in previous versions).

-The nvsync tool re-generates the persistent storage with the contents of /var/tmp/ffnvram.
+The nvsync tool re-generates the persistent storage with the contents of /tmp/ffnvram.

 telnet (Atom)
 -------------